Today • Islamic Date -

 Shaban

-Sha’ban is the eighth month in the Islamic calendar and translates to ‘scattered’ or ‘dispersed’, which refers to the early Arab tribes who would go searching for water to prepare for the heat of Ramadan.
+Sha’ban is the eighth month in the Islamic calendar and is often forgotten about.
+It translates to ‘scattered’ or ‘dispersed’.
+The month reflects when the early Arab tribes would search for water in preparation for the heat of Ramadan.
 Today, Sha’ban is often used to prepare for Ramadan by building up good habits.

-This month is in between the two special months of Rajab and Ramadan, which sometimes means that it is neglected.
-Try to maintain good habits from Rajab and build up new good deeds to carry on into the special month of Ramadan.
+This month is in between the two special months of Rajab and Ramadan.
+Due to its placement, it sometimes can be neglected and overlooked.
+It is the month where Muslims must try to maintain good habits from Rajab.
+They should build up new good deeds to carry on into the special and holy month of Ramadan, making fulfilling their duty that little easier.

 Why is the 15th of Sha’ban Important?

 The 15th night of Sha’ban, known as Shab-e-Barat, is said to be one of the greatest nights of the year.
 On this night, Allah (SWT) descends to the lowest heaven to forgive repenting Muslims.
-Therefore, we should try to seek Allah’s (SWT) forgiveness by making dua and dhikr.
+Therefore, we should try to seek the forgiveness of Allah (SWT) by making dua and dhikr.

 In Lebanon, Iraq, Bangladesh, Indonesia, and Pakistan, the month of Sha’ban and Shab-e-Barat are observed and celebrated by making dhikr and giving out sweets.

-Many Muslims fast during this month to prepare for the obligatory fasts in the coming month of Ramadan.
-The Prophet Muhammad (PBUH) fasted regularly in Sha’ban: "I never saw the Messenger of Allah fasting for an entire month except in Ramadan, and I never saw him fast more than he did in Sha’ban.”
-(Al-Bukhari)
+Many Muslims fast during Sha’ban to prepare for the obligatory fasts in the coming month of Ramadan.
+The Prophet Muhammad (PBUH) fasted regularly in Sha’ban, and it is highly encouraged for Muslims to voluntarily fast.

 Donate to Muslim Aid

-In addition to this, The Prophet, upon him be peace, said: “The believer’s shade on the Day of Resurrection will be his charity.”
+Also, The Prophet (PBUH) said: “The believer’s shade on the Day of Resurrection will be his charity.”
 (Al-Tirmidhi)

 We are a faith-based British international charity that provides help to people who are victims of natural disasters or conflict or suffering from poverty, hunger, disease, homelessness, injustice, deprivation or lack of skills and economic opportunities.